sylligardos/ff-vus/README.md

-Absolutely!
-Here’s a more complete and professional version of your README, while keeping your fun tone intact:

----

 # FF-VUS

 **FF-VUS (Furiously Fast Volume Under Surface)** is a lightning-fast implementation of the next-generation metric for **time series anomaly detection**: **VUS-PR** — *Volume Under the Precision-Recall Surface*.
 This metric provides a more comprehensive view of detection performance, especially suited for tasks with **imprecise anomaly boundaries** and **gradual transitions**.